 Current laboratory services fail to meet the needs of patients in LMICs.
 Testing is generally only available for a narrow set of infectious diseases, driven by donor priorities.
-Funding needs to be strategically aligned with sector-wide plans to ensure sustainable financing of laboratory systems.
+Funding needs to be strategically aligned with national health sector plans to ensure sustainable financing of laboratory systems.